macloo/python-adv-web-apps/docs/scraping2.rst

 As a result, we have about 900 partial URLs instead of more than 1,400.

-You will *always* need to inspect the HTML of a page to figure out how best to harvest URLs from *that* particular page.
+.. important:: You will *always* need to inspect the HTML of a page to figure out how best to harvest URLs from *that* particular page.

 Scrape multiple pages with one script
 -------------------------------------